elmariachi111/amethon/article/article.md

   );
 ```

-Ethereum contract accounts act in the same way as any other user based account (called "externally owned" or EOA) but allow us to overwrite default functions that are invoked when someone transfers Ether funds to the contract:
+Ethereum contract accounts act in the same way as any user based account (which are called "externally owned" or EOA).
+Receiving the native Ether currency requires us to implement the conventional `recive` and `fallback` functions which are invoked when someone transfers Ether funds to the contract:

 ```solidity
   receive() external payable {